Amcache vs SRUM: presence vs long-window resource usage

 "Which applications ran in the last 30 days?"#

-Amcache: no execution data.
-SRUM: every application with non-zero CPU or I/O in its hour buckets ran at that hour.
+Amcache has no execution data.
+SRUM shows every application with non-zero CPU or I/O in its hour buckets, which means it ran at that hour.

 "Did this binary use the network at a suspicious time?"#

-SRUM is the only artefact that gives you a per-hour breakdown of network activity per application.
-Cross-reference with VPN / firewall logs to identify exfiltration windows.
+SRUM is the only on-box artefact with per-hour per-app network activity.
+Cross-reference with VPN or firewall logs and you can identify exfiltration windows.

-"What was the host's resource usage profile in the days before#
+"What was the host's resource profile in the days before the incident?"#

-SRUM is the closest thing Windows ships to an "always-on performance recorder".
-Spikes in CPU, network, or I/O often point at attacker activity.
+SRUM is the closest thing Windows ships to an always-on performance recorder.
+CPU, network, or I/O spikes often point straight at attacker activity.

 When Amcache wins#

-SRUM does not hash binaries.
+SRUM does not hash.
 Amcache does.
-You need Amcache for VirusTotal or TI-feed enrichment.
+You need Amcache for VirusTotal or TI enrichment.

 "Beyond the 30-60 day SRUM window"#

 SRUM retention is short.
-Amcache routinely retains entries for months or years on long-lived workstations.
-For investigations covering events more than ~60 days ago, Amcache is often the only artefact with the data.
+Amcache routinely holds entries for months or years.
+Past ~60 days, Amcache is often the only thing with the data.

 "Driver / device evidence"#

 SRUM is about applications and resource usage.
-Amcache has dedicated InventoryDriverBinary and InventoryDeviceContainer schemas for kernel-mode and device artefacts.
+Amcache has dedicated InventoryDriverBinary and InventoryDeviceContainer schemas.

 "Cross-host hunt by hash or ProgramId"#

-SRUM does not have hashes or ProgramIds.
-Amcache does.
+SRUM has neither.
+Amcache has both.
 See Lateral movement and Amcache ProgramId pivoting.

-1. From SRUM, find applications with anomalous network usage in the suspected exfil window (e.g. Network Usage rows showing gigabytes of bytes-sent for a binary that normally sends nothing).
+1. SRUM: find applications with anomalous network usage in the suspected exfil window.
+Rows showing gigabytes of bytes-sent for a binary that normally sends nothing.

-2. From Amcache, take the same binary's path or executable name and look up its Hash, Publisher, LinkDate, and KeyLastWriteTimestamp.
-You now have a content hash to submit to VirusTotal and a first-seen approximation for when the binary arrived.
+2. Amcache: take the binary's path or name and look up its Hash, Publisher, LinkDate, KeyLastWriteTimestamp.
+Now you have a content hash for VT and a first-seen approximation.

-3. From Prefetch, confirm execution timestamps that align with the SRUM network spikes.
+3. Prefetch: confirm execution timestamps that align with the SRUM network spikes.

 Your question SRUM Amcache

-When did binary X first appear? only if it used resources
+When did binary X first appear?
+Only if it used resources Yes

 Related posts